-One type of insurance for drafters is professional liability insurance, designed to protect drafters, architects, and engineers against claims made against them by their clients related to the professional work performed for financial loss.
+One type of insurance for drafters is professional liability insurance, designed to protect drafters, architects, and engineers against claims made against them by their clients related to the professional work performed.
 As a draftsperson, you may be held responsible for mistakes or errors in your work that can lead to expensive lawsuits or legal settlements.
-Drafter insurance can cover legal defense costs, damages, and other expenses associated with these claims.
+Drafter insurance can provide a legal defense, pay damages, and other expenses associated with covered claims.

 This type of commercial insurance coverage is essential for drafting specialists who work on large-scale projects, such as commercial buildings or public infrastructure, where even a tiny error can result in significant financial losses.
 Draftsperson insurance lets you focus on your work without worrying about potential financial risks.